maphew/zadam-trilium-wiki/Themes.md

 If you want to give some specific notes special styling in the tree, you can give them `cssClass` [[label|attributes]] which is then put into the node representing given note in the tree.

 There's also an `iconClass` using which you can define custom icons for notes in the tree - you can either use supplied ones from [boxicons](https://boxicons.com/) (e.g. `bx bx-home`) or you can define your own CSS classes.
+Some of those are actually different.
+So you have `#iconClass="bx bxs-piano"`for instance instead of `bx bx-piano`.
+On the boxicons site, you can find out, looking at the font tab, after u opened a file, how its called.

 `iconClass` and `cssClass` are especially powerful when used with [[template]].